-Dr. Berry has been serving as a professor of theology at Criswell College since 2004.
+Dr. Berry, Professor of Theology, has been on faculty at Criswell College since 2004.
 He completed his Ph.D. in Systematic Theology from Southern Seminary and pastored a church in Kentucky for five years.
 He and his wife Tabitha have two children, Elaina and Brian.
 Dr. Berry’s areas of interest include Patristics, theological method, Christology, and Eschatology.
 Follow him on Twitter: @berry_everett.

 Dr. Creamer is President and Professor of Humanities at Criswell College.
 He also hosts the For Christ and Culture radio show on 90.9 KCBI in Dallas, Texas.
 Dr. Creamer holds a B.A. from Baylor, an M.Div. from Criswell, and a Ph.D. from UT-Arlington.
 Follow him on Twitter: @barrycreamer.